mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Singapore's GIC to invest $752 million in Reliance Retail
+  - Google wakes up from its VR daydream
      <hr/>

-      - *GIC, Singapore’s sovereign wealth fund, will invest $752 million in Mukesh Ambani’s Reliance Retail, the Indian firm said Saturday midnight.
-The Government of Singapore Investment Corp is the fifth high-profile investor to back Reliance Retail, India’s larges…*
+      - *Daydream, Google’s mobile-focused virtual reality platform is losing official support from Google, Android Police reports.
+The company confirmed that it will no longer be updating the Daydream software, with the publication noting that “Daydream may not even …*

-  - Which neobanks will rise or fall?
+  - A security flaw in Grindr let anyone easily hijack user accounts
       <hr/>

-      - *Neobanks have created a new tech stack, completely changing the services, products and speed at which they are delivered, and creating more fluidity in payments and currencies.*
+      - *Secret tokens used to reset account passwords were leaking to the browser.*

-  - Plaid improves its account linking flow
+  - Uber sells $500M stake in its freight business as the ride-hailing giant works to conserve cash
       <hr/>

-      - *Plaid, the company building a universal banking API that lets you connect an app or service with a bank account, has updated Plaid Link.
-Plaid Link is the interface that you see when you add your bank account to any app or service that uses Plaid, such as Cas…*
+      - *One year ago, Uber’s business model could be categorized as an “all of the above approach,” a strategy to generate revenue from all forms of transportation, including ride-hailing, micromobility, logistics, and package and food delivery.
+The COVID-19 pandemic…*

-  - Writer pens a $5M seed round for its AI style guide that flags bias and tone
+  - Human Capital: Coinbase and Clubhouse aside, Ethel’s Club founder wants to take us 'Somewhere Good'
       <hr/>

-      - *Anyone who writes online or in a word processor has likely gotten used to the inevitable squiggly line denoting a misspelled word or clumsy phrase.
-But what if you use a word that’s loaded, a phrase that’s too formal or not formal enough, or refer to a group …*
+      - *Welcome back to Human Capital, a weekly digest about diversity, inclusion and the human labor that powers tech.
+This week, we’re looking at a number of topics because a lot went down.
+Coinbase CEO Brian Armstrong took a controversial stance on social, Clubhou…*

-  - Propy, a blockchain-verified platform for selling houses, raises funding from Tim Draper
+  - Singapore's GIC to invest $752 million in Reliance Retail
       <hr/>

-       - *For several years, blockchain technology has been touted as a way to verify the sale of property.
-Any kind of property.
-And so entrepreneurs busily began the process of trying to create a startup that could complete a property deal on the blockchain.
-One that…*
+       - *GIC, Singapore’s sovereign wealth fund, will invest $752 million in Mukesh Ambani’s Reliance Retail, the Indian firm said Saturday midnight.
+The Government of Singapore Investment Corp is the fifth high-profile investor to back Reliance Retail, India’s larges…*